 Spanish is the language that started off my lifelong obsession with language learning, so it holds a special place in my heart.
-Thanks to Spanish I was able to discover what what holding me back from becoming fluent in any language.
+Thanks to Spanish I was able to discover what was holding me back from becoming fluent in any language.

 My road to fluency in Spanish was messy, full of false starts and bad methods.
 But I learned from that, and can share what I learned with you.
 In this post, I share five steps to take you from beginner to conversationally fluent in Spanish.
 This post is for beginners, or anyone who has been thinking of getting started in a new language, but hasn't yet pulled that trigger.
 It's time to get moving!